16 Foods That Help Relieve And Prevent Constipation (And How To Do A Cleanse)

 Causes of Constipation

-The most common cause of constipation is not drinking enough water AND a poor diet—a diet low in fiber and/or a diet high in fats and carbohydrates and too much processed foods.
+One of the most common causes of constipation is not drinking enough water AND a poor diet—a diet that is low in fiber and/or a diet high in fats and carbohydrates, and too much processed foods.
 Processed foods are any foods that no longer looks like its original state.
 You recognize them by their beautiful packaging on the supermart shelves with long shelf life.
 See also the Harmful Foods page.

-A lot of the time, constipation are also a result of either an intestinal tract condition, such as irritable bowel syndrome (IBS), diverticulitis, candida or a more common condition like dehydration.
+A lot of the time, constipation is also a result of either an intestinal tract condition, such as irritable bowel syndrome (IBS), diverticulitis, candida or a more common condition like dehydration.

 It can also be caused by medication or other health problems such as anemia, bloating, colic, depression, diarrhea (yes, paradoxically!), insomnia, or vertigo.

 Often, use of laxatives may provide temporary relief.
-But overuse of laxatives will lead to increased constipation because the digestive tract becomes dependent and cease doing what it should naturally be doing.
+But overuse of laxatives will lead to chronic constipation because the digestive tract becomes dependent and cease doing what it should naturally be doing.

-Your fiber intake should be more of the insoluble type which is abundant in vegetables, wheat bran cereals and whole grain foods.
-Although for some this might cause bloating.
+Your fiber intake should be more of the insoluble type which can be found in abundance in fruits, vegetables, wheat bran cereals and whole grain foods.
+Although for some people, these might cause bloating.
 Introduce the fiber in small amounts, gradually, and together with drinking LOTS of water.
 Soluble fiber found in oats and a variety of fruits will also help promote bowel movements.